rytsikau/ee.Yrewind/README.md

 # ee.Yrewind

 Yrewind is a command line program to download specified past portion of any YouTube live stream.
-It can rewind a live stream the desired number of hours back (up to 168) and save the result as a video file.
+It can rewind a live stream the desired number of hours back and save the result as a video file.
 Please note that the program can only save videos when streaming is active; and is not intended to download recorded live streams as well as regular YouTube videos.

 ### [>> download version 20.111](https://github.com/rytsikau/ee.yrewind/raw/main/ee.yrewind_20.111.zip)